Liam-gosnell/Milestone_three/README.md

 <p>I set the body element a fixed background image on all devices as it creates a modern/ professional
 touch and adds credibility to the site. <p>

+#### Search Box

+<p>For good UX design I decided to have a minimal search interface on the index page.
+I used Python to programme how this would search the database. <p>

+#### css grid layout and cards

+I used Bootstrap styling for my search results and user home pages to ensure that the pages would be as responsive as possible.
+I also used cards for a standard layout of recipes, this is visually effective because it porvides the necessary 'at-a-glance' details for the user.
+I also used "object-fit:cover" in CSS to try to ensure that each movie image would display nicely within the card.